dustinpfister/blog_posts/_posts/express-redirect.md

 ## 3 - Conclusion

-So there are some basics of express redirects, hope you found this post helpful.
+So there are some basics of express redirects, hope you found this post helpful when it comes to this little aspect of nodejs development using expressjs as a server side framework.

 For more on express you might want to check out my [main post on express](/2018/06/12/express/).